-The 12-week pediatric telehealth weight management pilot will enable the hospital’s registered dietitian nutritionists (RDNs) to monitor patient at home through the Fruit Street platform, which includes a mobile application.
+The 12-week pediatric telehealth weight management pilot will enable the hospital’s registered dietitian nutritionists (RDNs) to monitor patients at home through the Fruit Street platform, which includes a mobile application.
 Medgem activity tracker and Tanita scale.

-RDNs will conduct a baseline nutrition visit with selected pages, during which the patient will decide on attainable nutrition goals.
+RDNs will conduct a baseline nutrition visit with selected patients, during which the patient will decide on attainable nutrition goals.
 During the program, the RDN will conduct video visits with the patient, who can also use the app to send images of meals.